 Acid Rain Program

-The Acid Rain Program (ARP) and Cross State Air Pollution Rule (CSAPR) were designed to be a market driven approach to the reduction of emissions where each utility was required to hold and retire sulfur dioxide (SO2) emission allowances for each ton of SO2 emitted.
+The Acid Rain Program (ARP) and Cross State Air Pollution Rule (CSAPR) were designed to be a market driven approach to the reduction of emissions where each utility was required to hold and retire sulfur dioxide emission allowances for each ton of sulfur dioxide emitted.
 SMMPA’s Sherco 3 burns sub-bituminous western coal with a sulfur content that is less than 1 percent.
-Sherco 3 is also equipped with a state-of-the-art dry scrubber system which has enabled this generating unit to successfully meet both the ARP and CSAPR regulations on SO2.
+Sherco 3 is also equipped with a state-of-the-art dry scrubber system which has enabled this generating unit to successfully meet both the ARP and CSAPR regulations on sulfur dioxide.
 SMMPA does not sell any of its surplus allowances.

 Cross State Air Pollution Rule

-As mentioned above, the CSAPR was a market driven approach to control SO2.
+As mentioned above, the CSAPR was a market driven approach to control sulfur dioxide.
 The CSAPR was also designed to reduce nitrogen oxides (NOx) via a similar market driven approach.
 To comply with the NOx provisions of the CSAPR, Xcel and SMMPA studied the alternatives and invested in new low-NOx burners that were installed in Sherco 3 in 2008.
-This has resulted in a decrease in NOx emissions of approximately 70%.
+This has resulted in a decrease in nitrogen oxidesemissions of approximately 70%.

 Reducing regional haze will improve the visibility in the nation’s national parks and wilderness areas.
 In 1999 the EPA published the regional haze regulations, the first phase of which required certain plants to install Best Available Retrofit Technology (BART).
 That phase did not impact Sherco 3.
 The Minnesota Pollution Control Agency (MPCA) must submit its plans for phase 2 to the EPA in 2021.
 SMMPA will continue to monitor the development of the MPCA’s phase 2 plan and take the necessary potential action steps required at Sherco 3 to comply.